Karinza38/szepeviktor/README.md

 </details>

-I'm excited to introduce you to my **Advanced Hosting Services**.
+I'm excited to introduce you to my **Advanced Application Care**.
 With a deep understanding of the challenges developers face, I've designed these services to provide hosting solutions that can handle the demands of modern web applications, webshops, websites.

 1. More _expertise_ than challenges
 2. More _stable operations_ than potential failures